|In Memory of|

 No Known Grave.
 Pier & Face 10C & 11A

 Remembered with Honour

 Thiepval "Memorial to the Missing", France1

 George Hazzledine was born in Beeston in 18892, the son of George (b. c1844, Beeston) and Mary H Hazzledine (b. c1851, Beeston, née Shrewsbury).
-George was the sixth of their seven children, the youngest of their three sons3.
+George was the sixth of their seven surviving children, the youngest of their three sons3.
 In 1901, the family was living at 47 Nether

 Street, Beeston with George senior working as a night watchman on the railway4.
 By 1911, Mary had died and George snr, still working as a railway night watchman, was living at 20 Evelyn Street, Beeston with two daughters and George junior, who was working as a moulder

 In November 1911, George junior married Sarah Bell who was then living at 38 Huntingdon Street, Nottingham with Mary Alice (b.
 1865, née Bell) and John Thomas William Gilliatt (b 1862, a joiner), her 'aunt' (actually her second cousin) and 'uncle', Sarah had gone to